Commercial Roofing Types: Flat & Sloped Systems Guide

-Is your commercial roof leaking?
-Do you know it’s time for a replacement, but you’re confused about all the different types of commercial roofing and which one is best for your project?
+It’s time for a replacement, but you’re confused about all the different types of commercial roofing.
+Which one is best for your project?

 There are three main things you should consider when shopping around for a new commercial roof, whether you’re looking to replace your current one or to install it on a new development.